-Depending on changes to CDC, state, and local guidelines, we are currently planning to operate at a limited capacity in our dining hall and worship center, and the entire property.
-We will follow CDC guidelines in determining close contact, which the CDC prescribes as 15-minutes of contact within 6-feet within 24 hours.
-This contact rule applies whether minutes are consecutive or non-consecutive, masked/unmasked, or indoors/outdoors.
+Depending on changes to CDC, state, and local guidelines, we are currently planning to operate at a reduced capacity in our dining hall and worship center and the entire property.

 What will cleaning look like?

-High traffic areas such as restrooms, meeting spaces, and indoor gathering areas will be cleaned and sanitized multiple times per day.
+Restrooms and door handles will be cleaned multiple times a day.
+Common areas will be cleaned as needed as well as between camp sessions.
 Cabins will be cleaned and disinfected before campers arrive.
 Dining facilities will be sanitized before every meal.
 Hand sanitizer stations will be readily available around property.